-For visitor information centre locations and contact details, see visitgoldcoast.com.au.
+For visitor information centre locations and contact details, see destinationgoldcoast.com.

 The Gold Coast enjoys a sub-tropical climate.
-The region receives an average of 10 hours of sunshine a day for approximately 300 days per year; with an average summer temperature measuring 19 – 29 degrees and an average winter temperature measuring 9 – 21 degrees.
+The region receives an average of 10 hours of sunshine a day for approximately 300 days per year; with an average summer temperature measuring 19–29 degrees Celsius and an average winter temperature measuring 9–21 degrees Celsius.

 Gold Coast Tourist Parks are an ideal holiday getaway.
 We have seven parks located near some of the best beaches on the Gold Coast.
 Visit the Gold Coast Tourist Parks website for locations, rates, special offers and bookings.

-- Road - The Gold Coast is a one-hour journey from Brisbane in the north or from Byron Bay (New South Wales) in the south, along the Pacific Motorway/Highway.
+- Road - The Gold Coast is a one-hour journey from Brisbane in the north or from Byron Bay (New South Wales) in the south, along the Pacific Motorway/M1.

-- Air - The domestic and international terminals of the Gold Coast Airport at Coolangatta are only 30 minutes drive from Surfers Paradise.
+- Air - The domestic and international terminals of the Gold Coast Airport at Coolangatta are only a 30-minute drive from Surfers Paradise.
 Brisbane Airport is one hour north of the city by road or Airtrain.